la-mendicino/Unsupervised-Clustering/README.md

-# Unsupervised-Clustering-Pokemon
+# Unsupervised-Clustering
-Using the K-Means Clustering and Hierarchical Clusering Unsupervised Machine Learning techniques to find homogeneous groups of Pokemon
+Using the K-Means Clustering and Hierarchical Clusering Unsupervised Machine Learning techniques to find homogeneous groups of data